FAQs

 Doubles is currently supported though the device handles a little bit better single.
 It's constantly being improved along the monthly firmware upgrades.

-What's the difference between using one and two devices?
+What's the difference between using 1 and 2 Net Devices?

 The experience is exactly the same.
-The advantage of two devices is better reliablity and better precision.
+The advantage of 2 Net Devices is better reliablity and better precision.
 For video and stats, one device is enough.
-For line calling, two devices is recommended.
+For doubles, 2 Net Devices are highly recommended to avoid player occlusion.

 What is the warranty?

-The warranty is six month long from the date of shipping and ONLY covers failure of the electronics parts.
-There is only one free round trip shipping for US customers in case the warranty applies.
+The warranty is six month long from the date of shipping and covers failure of the electronics parts.
+In any case, we never charge for labor repair, only parts at the end of the warranty period.

 Which countries are you shipping to?